Updated November 2022

 A unit of measure that allows one to standardize production volumes from different energy resources, such as natural gas, condensate, and different types of crude oils.
 In this report, different types of hydrocarbons are converted to a standard barrel of light-medium crude (38.5 GJ) for the purposes of comparing water use intensity.

 For example, one cubic metre of bitumen converts to 42.8 GJ (see ST98).
 Dividing that by 38.5, and multiplying by 6.2929 to convert cubic metres to barrels gives the BOE.
-So This means one cubic metre of bitumen is equal to approximately 7.00 BOE.
+Therefore, one cubic metre of bitumen is equal to approximately 7.00 BOE.

 C